modf¶

 The buffer

-containing input vector of sizen
+acontaining input vector of sizen.- mode

 Overrides the global VM mode setting for this function call.
 See set_mode function for possible values and their description.
 This is an optional parameter.
 The default value is